Programs

 Student Clinic Experience

-In our student clinics, interns learn to compound raw herbs in the traditional style, where formulas can be modified based upon a patient’s unique energetic profile.
-Interns also learn when to choose between prepared medicines from China and Oriental herb formulas made in the U.S. for American diets and constitutions.
+In our student clinics, interns learn to compound raw herbs in the traditional style, where formulas can be modified based on a patient’s unique energetic profile.
+Interns also learn when to choose between prepared medicines from China and herb formulas made in the U.S. for American diets and constitutions.
 These medicines come in the form of tinctures, capsules, and tablets.

-MCOM’s student clinics offer interns the opportunity to gain a unique experience that combines acupuncture, nutritional counseling, and the principles of traditional Chinese herbal medicine.
+MCAHM’s student clinics offer interns the opportunity to gain a unique experience that combines acupuncture, nutritional counseling, and the principles of traditional Chinese herbal medicine.

-MCOM can help you meet your expectations of delivering health care in a powerful and effective style that will reach your patient from the fundamental level of balanced nutrition to the subtle level of balanced Qi.
+MCAHM can help you meet your expectations of delivering health care in a powerful and effective style that will reach your patient from the fundamental level of balanced nutrition to the subtle level of balanced Qi.

 acupuncture-therapy